Maritime history: Age of Discovery

 The Age of Discovery was a period from the early 15th century and continuing into the early 17th century, during which European ships traveled around the world to search for new trading routes after the Fall of Constantinople.
 Historians often refer to the 'Age of Discovery' as the pioneer Portuguese and later Spanish long-distance maritime travels in search of alternative trade routes to "the East Indies", moved by the trade of gold, silver and spices.
 In the process, Europeans encountered peoples and mapped lands previously unknown to them.
 The Portuguese discovery of the sea route to India changed Europe's view of the world.

+Italian navigators and explorers played a key role in the exploration and settlement of the Americas by Europeans.
+Genoese explorer Christopher Columbus (Cristoforo Colombo [kriˈstɔːforo koˈlombo]) completed four voyages across the Atlantic Ocean for the Catholic Monarchs of Spain.
+These voyages led to the widespread knowledge of the New World.
+This breakthrough inaugurated the period known as the Age of Discovery, which saw the colonization of the Americas, a related biological exchange, and trans-Atlantic trade.
+These events, the effects and consequences of which persist to the present, are often cited as the beginning of the modern era.

-Christopher Columbus was a navigator and maritime explorer who is one of several historical figures credited as the discoverer of the Americas.
+Christopher Columbus was an Italian navigator and maritime explorer who is one of several historical figures credited as the discoverer of the Americas.
 It is generally believed that he was born in Genoa, although other theories and possibilities exist.
 Columbus' voyages across the Atlantic Ocean began a European effort at exploration and colonization of the Western Hemisphere.
 While history places great significance on his first voyage of 1492, he did not actually reach the mainland until his third voyage in 1498.
 Likewise, he was not the earliest European explorer to reach the Americas, as there are accounts of European transatlantic contact prior to 1492.
 Nevertheless, Columbus's voyage came at a critical time of growing national imperialism and economic competition between developing nation states seeking wealth from the establishment of trade routes and colonies.
 Therefore, the period before 1492 is known as Pre-Columbian.